ubitech/entropy-docs/docs/pa_quaries.rst

 .. image:: assets/ENTROPY_query_3.png

-- Upon succesful addition, the new area  appears in area list.
+- Upon successful addition, the new query  appears in list.

 Edit a query